-Activity Evidence that supports this approach Challenge number(s) addressed Specific phase CPD and bespoke training for staff (release time)Across all middle leadership Qof E, Pastoral and Achievement 3,000) CPD programme developing following monitoring which identified areas of practice they need to develop in order to achieve goal of narrowing the attainment gap between PP and non PP pupils.
-Through evaluation these gaps have been identified and teacher's practice has been developed.
-1 and 2 Pupil Premium conference Up to date information regarding Pupil premium strategies to target specific strategies 1-6 Wellcome Speech and Language Programme 500 Release time for training Y1 and New reception staff EEF Early Language Development page 40 states: Small group additional intervention or 1-1 help from a trained volunteer/teaching assistant etc., often with a generic focus such as vocabulary stimulation.
-Law et al Early Language Development final.pdf (d2tic4wvo1iusb.cloudfront.net) 2 & 1
+Activity Evidence that supports this approach Challenge number(s) addressed Specific CPD and bespoke training for staff (release time) Across all middle leadership Q of E, Pastoral and Achievement 14,000) CPD programme developing following monitoring which identified areas of practice they need to develop in order to achieve goal of narrowing the attainment gap between PP and non-PP pupils.
+Through evaluation these gaps will be identified and teacher's will receive CPD to support quality teaching.
+Specific focus in training this year is on oracy.
+1 and 2 Assistant head Inclusion £7,000 Delta project leadership supporting LSA's in the delivery of precision teaching and other interventions.
+1,2 Deputy head £5,500 Coordination of and training of 1:1 tutor to support delivery of specific phonics intervention 1,2 Pupil Premium conference 500 Up to date information regarding Pupil premium strategies to target specific strategies 1-6 4,000 Leadership support to ECTs to deliver CPD to enable teachers to meet the needs of disadvantaged pupils within the classroom 1,2